OpenMLRL/CoMLRL/docs/content/docs/user-guide/ac-finetuning.md

 {{% /hint %}}

 {{% hint warning %}}
 For simplicity, IAC computes the policy gradient using the current policy's samples without importance sampling or ratio clipping.
+When using a shared critic in IAC `use_seperate_critic=False`, the actor and critic models share the same transformer backbone to get the latent representation of individual observation.
+Although this is memory/storage efficient, the PG and TD back propagations may disrupt each other, leading to unstable training.
+So `value_clip_range` can be applied to stabilize training.
+Note that `value_clip_rage` is **only effective when using a shared critic in IAC**.
 {{% /hint %}}

 {{% hint warning %}}
 The trainer uses a fixed training DataLoader batch size of 1.
 For `num_turns > 1`, provide an `external_transition` and set `num_generations=1`.
+The training use batch gradient descent by default, where `train_batch_size`=`rollout_buffer_size`.
 {{% /hint %}}

 ## MAAC